Angular2Guy/AngularAndSpring/README.md

 ## Minikube setup

-The application can now be run in a Minikube cluster.
+The application can now be run in a Minikube cluster with a Helm chart.
 The setup has a persistent volume to store the files of mongodb.
 A setup of mongodb with the volume and a setup for the application.
 It can be found in the minikube directory as a Helm chart.
 It uses the resource limit support of Jdk 16 to limit memory.
 Kubernetes limits the cpu use and uses the startupprobes and livenessprobes that Spring Actuator provides.
 Further documentation can be found in the wiki.

 ## Monitoring
 The Spring Actuator interface with Prometheus interface can be used as it is described in this article: